Frequently Asked Questions

 Of course, you can also fly with your bike, but be aware that airlines often charge insanely high fees to do so.

 In our experience the most important thing to consider is bringing a bike you are comfortable with.
 If you like your road bike, then consider going with wider, heavier tires.
-If you’ve got a mountain bike you enjoy, then switch to some narrower tires with a smooth tread surface.
-And by all means bring along your touring, cyclocross or hybrid bike if you’ve got one.
+If you’ve got a hybrid bike you enjoy, then switch to some narrower tires with a smooth tread surface.
+And by all means bring along your touring or cyclocross bike if you’ve got one.

 Whatever you decide to ride, bear in mind that you will have to put a rack and panniers on it and make sure your gearing is suitable for the routes we’ll be riding.
 And also keep in mind that this is probably not the best time to bring along your very expensive, temperamental bike that’s outfitted with exotic European components.
 You’ll be left for dead in the desert.